neljson/Turtle-Trivia/README.md

-  -p PORT, --port PORT  Port number the server should listen on (default is 12345) -i IP, --ip IP        IP address the server should bind to (default is localhost) -n DNS, --dns DNS     DNS name of the server (option only available to the client)
+  -p PORT, --port PORT  Port number the server should listen on (default is 12345) -i IP, --ip IP        IP address the server should bind to (default is localhost) -n DNS, --dns DNS     DNS name of the server (option only available to the client) -h , --help           Display a description of all options and their proper usage
 ```

 Example of starting the server: